mapbox/real-time-maps/README.md

 # Real-time Data Visualization

 This is a reference architecture for visualizing real-time data with Mapbox.
+It implements and explains the solution described on the [Real-time Mapping](https://www.mapbox.com/solutions/real-time-maps) page.

 It includes an election-based example where counties are updated live with voter participation data sent from a server.
 The data for this example is based on historic election participation and is animated using simulated poll-closing times.